Infosys BPM

 Install XAMPP on your computer

-Create an HTML file and a PHP file in the project folder
+Create a PHP file in the 'htdocs' folder of XAMPP installation directory

-Use the PHP code to connect to a database or perform other server-side tasks
+Use PHP code to establish a connection to a MySQL database

 Java has feathers like platform independence, garbage collection, and strong typing.
 C is a low-level language with manual memory management.